 Living in an HOA will require you to pay a monthly fee.
 This fee varies by community, but some can be quite high if many amenities are offered.
 The average HOA fee runs about $400 a month.
 If you miss HOA payments, penalties can be enforced.
 In some instances, an HOA can even foreclose on your property!

 Also, if the community requires a major repair or improvement, and association lacks funds, they will create an assessment to be paid by all residents of the HOA’s jurisdiction.

 Oh, the rules.
 Every HOA is different.
 Each creates its own set of covenants, conditions, and restrictions (CC&Rs) by which they operate.
 Not being able to rent your home, choose your paint color, or decorate your yard the way you like are just a few of the things you might have to contend with.
 Before you move into an HOA community, fully read their CC&R’s to make sure they won’t negatively impact your quality of life.
 It is your home, after all, you want to make sure you are able to enjoy it.

 Lack of Privacy

 When you live in a community with an HOA, some residents can really take advantage of it.
 There is always the one neighbor who is looking for things to report.
 Some HOA’s can be overbearing, with continual inspections and drive-bys.
 If you are looking for a home with an HOA, talk to some neighbors and see what they have to say.
 Do they seem pleased or annoyed?

 HOA monitored communities can offer convenience, multiple amenities as well as peace of mind.
 However, they aren’t right for everyone!
 We are ready to help you determine what is right for you!

-Are you looking to purchase a home in All of California?
+Are you looking to purchase a home in Walnut Creek?
 Find out if living with an HOA is the right decision for you!
 Send us a message, telling us about your situation, or give us a call now!